pwnerguy/pwnerguy.github.io/_posts/2025-11-02-thm-agentt.md

 ---
 layout: single
 title: TryHackMe - Agent T
 excerpt: Something seems a little off with the server.
-Agent T uncovered this website, which looks innocent enough, but something seems off about how the server responds...
+Agent T recently uncovered a website that, at first glance, appears completely innocent.
+However, upon closer inspection, the way the server responds raises suspicion and hints at hidden functionality beneath the surface.
+Strange behaviors and unusual patterns suggest that there may be more to this system than meets the eye.
+The challenge lies in peeling back these layers, interpreting the signals, and discovering what the server is truly hiding.
+What appears ordinary may in fact be the gateway to something far more complex.
 date: 2025-11-02
 classes: wide
 header: